VectorInstitute/vec-playbook/templates/README.md

 └── configs/              # Hydra + Submitit configs
 ```

-Each template directory is self-contained: it has a `launch.py`, a `train.py`, and a `config.yaml`.
+Each template directory contains a `launch.py`, a `train.py`, and a `config.yaml`.
 The `configs/` directory defines Slurm presets and shared Hydra + Submitit settings.

-Hydra starts from `configs/_global.yaml` and pulls in the appropriate entries from `configs/user.yaml` and `configs/compute/*`.
-The launch script within each template then merges the template's own local `config.yaml` before forwarding the resolved configuration to Submitit; CLI overrides (e.g. `compute=killarney/h100_1x`) are applied in that final merge, so every launch script receives a single, fully-specified config that Submitit uses to submit or run locally.
+The launch script contains the `hydra.main` decorator which points hydra to the templates local `config.yaml`.
+This `config.yaml` imports the `_global` config from the `configs/` directory, which in turn imports other preset configs.

+Most templates import the `_global.yaml` config from the `configs/` directory as a base experimental setup, and are therefore dependent on it's settings.
+The global config in turn imports other preset configs such as the `user.yaml` config and the compute configs.
+Modifying the `_global.yaml` file may break some of the other templates.
+Therefore be careful making changes to `_global.yaml` settings, if the settings do not need to be globally applied to all templates consider including them in the local config instead.
+Hydra takes the starting local config, populates it with the additional fields from all its dependencies, and provides that to submitit to launch a job.
+Submitit executes the function decorated by `hydra.main` as a slurm job.
+The fully specified config that was provided to slurm is passed to that function as an argument.

 The `_global.yaml` config contains the bulk of the autoconfiguration.
 Placeholders are used to automatically fill values with values from other configuration files. `hydra.launcher` arguments largely align with the CLI arguments available for the [sbatch](https://slurm.schedmd.com/sbatch.html) command.
 See [this](https://hydra.cc/docs/plugins/submitit_launcher/) page for the officialy available hydra slurm launcher parameters.
 Note that the majority of the parameters are sourced from the selected `compute` config.